 I try to maximize everything I have in my closet, use cleaner products, reduce single use plastic, shop small and shop less.

 Another thing I’m trying to do, is to support more women owned brands.
-I joined this amazing platform called Dough (more on them next week) and it basically gives you access to women owned businesses and products, along with their story.
+I joined this amazing platform called Dough and it basically gives you access to women owned businesses and products, along with their story.
 It’s truly amazing and they have so many unique pieces!
 (I wrote a detailed blog post about them, go check it out!)

-2021 update: Last year we sold everything we owned and started living on Airbnb’s full time!
+2021 update: Last year we sold everything we owned and started living in Airbnb’s full time!
 So we really don’t have anything other than our suitcases right now!
-Read our crazy adventures here.
+Read about our crazy adventures here.

 Here are some of the products/brands we’ve stopped buying (or using way less in some cases) and what we are buying instead.
 As I mentioned before, if you only apply to your life ONE THING from this post, you will be making a HUGE difference.